developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ###ClearTypeEnabled
-**Applies to Windows Mobile only**.
+**Applies only to Windows Mobile**.
 Controls whether ClearType is used.

 **Possible Values**: